aGotelli/Andrea_Gotelli_EROLA_Assignment/README.md

 The robot is a pet like robot which starts to move randomly in the environment until its tired, then it goes to sleep.
 If it detects a ball, then it try to reach it.
 If it is not tired yet then it turns the head on the left first and then on its right.
 If the ball is not detected for some time, it starts again to move around randomly.
 On the other hand, if the ball is detected the robot interacts with it.
 While interacting with the ball, if the robot gets tired, it goes to sleep.

 ###### The Ball
 The ball is an element which has only two states: it can move randomly in the environment and it can hide from the robot.
-It basically moves some times and then it hides, waiting a random amount of time before showing up again.
+Before starting the execution of the mentioned states, it waits for some time which is parameterized with an appropriate [parameter](#MSG-P).
+In this wait, the robot will have some time to move around without being triggered by the ball.
+After having waited for some time, it basically moves some times and then it hides, waiting a random amount of time before showing up again.
+The number of times it moves and the time it waits while hiding are again parameterized with an appropriate [parameter](#MSG-P).

 ## <a name="SA-RSMD"></a>The Robot State Machine Diagram
 The following figure shows the state machine diagram for the robot, as well as some knowledge about which interfaces each state has, with respect to the rest of the architecture.